Meet the team

 We’re all volunteers with jobs and dogs and we’re assisted by a very able team of dedicated helpers who give their time and expertise to save and support these deserving animals.

 Claire Stokes, Co-founder, Treasurer and Coordinator – World-wide

 Having grown up with Cocker Spaniels, I decided when I lost my boy Benji, at the ripe old age of 15 that I would have a totally different breed.
-Jazzie my beloved orange & white Pointer came in to my life nearly 11 years ago, followed by Jif Lemon oxo and Jackpot.
+Jazzie my beloved orange & white Pointer came in to my life nearly 11 years ago, followed by Jif Lemon oxo, Jackpot and Jypsy Wilde.
 I absolutely adore the beautiful breed of the Pointer.
 I have adopted Solana from Spain, Kira from Cyprus and Jem from Spain.
-My latest fosters have been Jasmine from Spain, Jack from Parga in Greece and Smiler from Kos.
+My latest fosters have been Jasmine from Spain, Jack from Parga in Greece, Smiler from Kos and Jana from Spain.
 They have all gone to super forever homes after being rehabilitated in our home, amongst our pack of Pointers.
 I am officially addicted!

 I show, judge and now dedicate my spare time to rescuing and re homing Pointers from UK, Spain and further afield.
 I decided to set up Pointers In Need, a ‘not for profit organisation’ to enable our team to work closely together for the love of these dogs.
 Their well-being is always at the forefront of our combined efforts.